Ermilin/ermilin.github.io/src/_posts/GSAP-Marquee.md

 ### Animation

-1. Each item animates from its initial position to the total width of every element combined
+Each item animates from its initial position to the total width of every element combined.
-1. When the element has reached the end, it has to place itself at the end of the row, this is done with a modulus of the total width using gsap.utils.wrap()
+When the element has reached the end, it has to place itself at the end of the row, this is done with a modulus of the total width using gsap.utils.wrap().
-1. **delta** is either **1** or **-1** depending on the direction of the animation
+**Delta** is either **1** or **-1** depending on the direction of the animation

 ```javascript
 const wrap = gsap.utils.wrap(0, accWidth);